RNE: plug-and-play diffusion inference-time control and energy-based training: Discretisation, Stability and Convergence Guarantees

-We now show how our reference-based RNE enjoys a convergence rate of $\mathcal{O}(\Delta t)$.
+We now show our reference-based RNE's convergence rate.
 Furthermore the analytic reference based estimator we use allows us proof such a rate without needing to bound the error of estimating forward integrals with backwards samples or vice versa, as the reference cancels the mismatch in integral directions.

 Whilst a proof for the non-asymptotic guarantees of the continuous-time RNE estimator without reference should be possible, it will require a lot more technical effort, which we will leave for future discussion.